 A Brief History of Acupuncture

-Thought to be more than 4500 years old, Chinese Medicine is a holistic system of medicine that addresses most acute and chronic health conditions.
+Thought to be over 3000 years old, Chinese Medicine is a holistic system of medicine that addresses most acute and chronic health conditions.
 Under the umbrella of Chinese Medicine, there are eight paths to health and healing, Acupuncture being one of them.* Acupuncture serves as a stand-alone healing modality and works synergistically with adjunct Eastern and Western medicines.

 With the wide-spread popularity of Acupuncture in the West,** most people understand that acupuncture is the practice of inserting ultra-thin, sterile needles into points on the body to help restore physical, mental and spiritual well-being.*** What’s lesser known is the history of acupuncture and how it works.